Fabulous Secrets for Tender and Juicy Steak

 A Neat Trick When Broiling Steak in the Oven

 If you set your oven to broil, you do not have to turn the dial up all the way or to 500 degrees, as is commonly thought.
 This could result in meat that cooks too fast and burns on the outside.
 The overhead element will still come on if you set your oven at a lower temperature and leave the door cracked open for grilling.
 I would suggest trying your steaks at around 350 degrees.

-The lower temperature does a much better job of broiling your steaks, allowing them to cook in the middle before becoming over-browned.
+The lower temperature does a much better job of broiling your steaks, allowing them to cook in the middle without becoming over-browned.